Dynamics of axion-neutral pseudoscalar mixing: Introduction

 \textbf{Motivation and objectives:} The Peccei-Quinn axion has been motivated as a solution of the strong CP problem in QCD, and the misalignment mechanism yielding the axion condensate making it a compelling cold dark matter candidate may be a consequence of the QCD phase transition.
 Such phase transition has another important consequence: the binding of the lightest $u,d$ quarks into the lightest pseudoscalar isotriplet of $\pi$ mesons, namely pions, which are copiously produced at the QCD phase transition at $T_{QCD} \simeq 150-170\,\mathrm{MeV} \geq m_{\pi} \simeq 140\,\mathrm{MeV}$.
 Among the three pion states $\pi^0,\pi^\pm$, the neutral pion $\pi^0$ couples to the electromagnetic field via the U(1) triangle anomaly, resulting in that it decays into two photons with a $\simeq 99\%$ branching ratio.
 The neutral pion has the same quantum numbers as the axion: it is a neutral pseudoscalar, and just as the axion its coupling to electromagnetism is a consequence of the $U(1)$ triangle anomaly.

+Several extensions beyond the Standard Model can accommodate axion-like particles, however, a common thread among these hypothetical particles is that they couple to photons and gluons via a Chern-simons term, thereby allowing a two-photon decay channel, thus generalizing the original proposal for the QCD axion.

 The main premise of this study is that the neutral pion and the axion \emph{mix} via a common set of two-photons intermediate states: consider the processes $\pi^0 \leftrightarrow 2\gamma\leftrightarrow a$ with $a$ the axion, such process induces a mixing between the two fields in the form of an off-diagonal self-energy.
 Such mixing is enhanced in the thermal medium at the temperature of the QCD phase transition since photons in the bath feature thermal energies sufficient to produce $\pi^0$ in detailed balance with the annihilation (decay) process.
 This mixing mechanism via a common decay channel for neutral pions and axions was anticipated in ref.\cite{shuyangcs} where it was suggested that as a consequence of such mixing, a misaligned axion condensate will induce a neutral pion condensate.

 Our motivation in this study stems from this observation, namely that the axion will mix with the neutral pion after the QCD phase transition through a common intermediate state of two photons in the medium.
 In fact, this observation leads to a more overarching possibility: if there are other axion-like particles emerging from extensions beyond the standard model that, just like the QCD axion, couple to photons or gluons as a consequence of a gauge anomaly, these alternative (ALP)'s will also couple to the QCD axion via a common intermediate state of photons or gluons.